hbhfly/cloud-commerce-datahub-sample-setup/README.md

 3. Copy your x509 certificate to the trusted-certificates folder.
 4. Verify that the file has a .cer extension and is in ASCII pem encoded format.

-### Add Commerce Cloud manifest to the Commerce Cloud code repository
+### Add the Commerce Cloud manifest to the Commerce Cloud code repository

 1. Find the manifest.json file at the root level of the sample repository.
 This is the Commerce Cloud manifest that includes required Data Hub properties.
 2. In the Commerce Cloud repository root directory, replace the existing manifest.json file with this manifest.json.